jentery/engl230v2/index.md

 * Review and comment on the lecture notes for "Images, Part 1" in Word 365.
 Maybe some doodles in the margins?
 * Expect a workshop on the analysis of images in fiction.

+## Week 8 (Oct.
+26, 27 + 29): Images, Part 2

+This week should consume no more than three hours of your time outside of class.

+*Tuesday, October 26th*

+* Read a story in Adrian Tomine's *Killing and Dying* (available in Brightspace).
+* Expect a lecture further elaborating on the foundations of addressing images in fiction.

+*Wednesday, October 27th*

+* Review and comment on the lecture notes for "Images, Part 2" in Word 365.
+We'll respond with heavily captioned panels.
+* Review Prompt 3 in Brightspace and share your questions or concerns with us.
+A response to Prompt 3 is due next week, by Friday, November 5th.
+* Expect a large group discussion of *Killing and Dying*.

+*Friday, October 29th*

+* Expect a workshop on integrating images into your writing and criticism.

+Please note that Sunday, October 31st is the last day for withdrawing from first term courses without penalty of failure.